You might be one of those who confuse between the two feelings.

 You compare yourself with people smaller or weaker than you in terms of money, power, authority, appearance, anything.
-The reason why you compare is to feel superior, bigger and powerful than others.
+You do that to feel superior, bigger and powerful than others.

 “There are two kinds of pride, both good and bad.
 ‘Good pride’ represents our dignity and self-respect.
 ‘Bad pride’ is the deadly sin of superiority that reeks of conceit and arrogance.”

-Differences between ego and self-respect:
+15 Differences between Ego and Self Respect:

 Ego– You respect yourself and the ones whom you consider superior to you.

-Self respect-You respect yourself and everyone, irrespective of their power, money, fame, recognition, anything.
+Self Respect– You respect yourself and everyone, irrespective of their power, money, fame, recognition, anything.

 Ego– Me, me and only me… You think only about your self-interest, even if it is at the cost of hurting others.
 What worse, you don’t even feel guilty for the same.

-Self-respect– We, we or after you… You talk about the interests of everyone as a whole.
+Self Respect– We, we or after you… You talk about the interests of everyone.
 You are always conscious of the right and wrong.
 And you never ever hurt anyone intentionally.

 Ego– You always try to compare and compete with others.
 You want to beat others at any cost.

-Self-respect– You never compare yourself with others.
+Self Respect– You never compare yourself with others.
 You compete only with oneself because of the strive to become a better individual.

 Ego– You can do anything, opt for the wrong means, be manipulative just to satisfy your ego.

-Self-respect– Self-respect is an inner virtue which is not fuelled by the materialistic forces.
+Self Respect– It is an inner virtue which is not fuelled by the materialistic forces.
 It comes from within and again, you don’t lose your self-respect when you lose the materialistic achievements.

 Ego– Ego can fill you with negative emotions deriving out of negative self-pride.
 These negative emotions are hatred, jealousy, anger, greed, impatience, and the like.
 As a result, you never hesitate to harm and misuse others.

-Self-respect – When you are riding high on self-respect, you love and respect others.
+Self Respect – When you are riding high on self-respect, you love and respect others.
 You do not harm others, your self-respect will never let you do so.
 Instead, you help others whenever they need it.

 Ego– People don’t like you and they avoid you.
-The reason is clear…You are not good with them.
+The reason is clear… you are not good with them.
 They may fear you but trust me, they don’t love you.

-Self-respect– Your self-respect remains indifferent in case of a success or a failure.
+Self Respect– Your self-respect remains indifferent in case of a success or a failure.
 Failures cannot harm your self-respect.
 You try to extract success even out of a failure.

 Ego– You are always under the illusion of being judged by others.
 And you fear people’s judgments.
 You rely a lot on what people feel about you.